ebdurrehm/artenc/README.md

 1. clone this repo locally
 2. run `./scripts/deployProd.sh` to rebuild, deploy and initialize the contract to a target account

-requires the following environment variables

-`NEAR_ENV`: Either testnet or mainnet
-`OWNER`: The owner of the contract and the parent account.
-The contract will be deployed to artenc.$OWNER

 3. run ./scripts/removeAccount.sh to delete the account

-requires the following environment variables

-`NEAR_ENV`: Either testnet or mainnet
-`OWNER`: The owner of the contract and the parent account.
-The contract will be deployed to thanks.$OWNER

 ## Methods and its explanations